 At this phase in the process, CE is prepared to receive bids and review proposals.
 It would be expected work on the project would commence in a few months’ time, and that the entire project would be completed in 6-9 months.

-Updated Project Schedule
+Updated Project Schedule 15/15 pts.

 In the previous phases we have updated the planning, analysis, design, implementation and maintenance phases for CE’s online order system and trade in system.
 The project started according to the schedule on the September 22, 2016.
 With the exception of planning and maintenance, we included Modeling of Data Flow Diagrams, Developing Business Rules and Construct ER Diagrams in analysis phase.
 Furthermore, we added Logical and Physical Design in design phase.
 In phase 5, we added Designing Computer Architecture to the task list in the design phase.
 Since we planned to use a web-based database server to help CE to increase efficiency and profits, designing the computer architecture for the web-based database server is critical.
 Therefore, we added two days of designing computer architecture in the design phase.
 The other tasks in design phase are the same as phase 4.
 In the implementation phase of Phase 5, we moved User Documentation before training because we think it’s important to get the User Documentation ready for training CE staff prior to training.
 Other tasks are kept as the same as phase 4.